Overview Back to top

 The period picker at the top controls the time range displayed:

-• Navigation arrows — move forward or backward by one period.
+• Navigation arrows — move forward or backward by one period of the same length (e.g. month → previous month, custom range → previous range of the same span).

-• Today button — jump to the current period.
+• Today button — jump to the period containing today.

 Filters